BUZZARDGTA/TRYHARD_GTA_Macros/README.md

 - Pressing Enter in edit fields should trigger the corresponding "Apply" button, instead of triggering the "Help / Check For Updates" button.

-- Spamming macros (or triggering them too quickly) should queue unfinished ones, ensuring each macro is only added once to memory.

 # TODO (sorted by likelihood of completion)